 Allocation is a key aspect of LCA of steam crackers.
 Different assumptions can be made and all of them are somehow right and also wrong.
 To avoid influencing the results by different understanding of companies of the allocation scheme, it is needed to agree on the basic principles of the allocation without knowing the details of specific processes.
-Different allocation and different lists of "main products" and 'co-products" may be absolutely relevant in function of the situations and configurations of different steam-crackers and in function of the goal and scope of the studies.
+Different allocation and different lists of "main products" and 'co-products" may be absolutely relevant in function of the situations and configurations of different steam-crackers and in function of the studies.